cs50nestm/programs/initials/README.md

 ## Pseudocode

-First, write in pseudocode.txt at right some pseudocode that implements this program, even if not (yet!) sure how to write it in code.
+First, write some pseudocode as comments, even if not (yet!) sure how to write it in code.
 Remember a computer cannot see the entire name at one time like a human.
 Your program will have to analyze the name one character at a time.

 <details>
   <summary>